 Cleaning Patio Furniture by Type:

-White Plastic Furniture
+Cleaning White Resin Patio Furniture

-Create a solution by mixing one gallon of warm water with three tablespoons of dishwashing detergent, using a soft brush or sponge to clean the plastic.
+Create a solution by mixing one gallon of warm water with three tablespoons of dishwashing detergent, using a soft brush or sponge to clean the resin.
 Leave this on for 15 minutes, and then give it a good rinse and let it dry.
 It’s important to note, though, that this works well for white plastic because the detergent contains bleach.
-It should not be used on colored plastic.
+It should not be used on colored pieces.

-Colored Plastic Furniture
+How to Clean Colored Plastic Outdoor Furniture

 Colored plastic furniture can be simply cleaned with an all-purpose cleaner and water.
 Don’t let the cleaner sit too long on the furniture, since the sunlight mixed with leftover residue will speed up the fading process.